 That’s why you cannot value a company based solely off of the price of their stocks.

-Also, from an investing standpoint, you have to be wary of investing in stocks simply because they are trading at a high dollar value.
+Also, from an investing standpoint, you should be wary of investing in stocks simply because they’re trading at a high dollar value.
 You want to take a look at what is called the “dividend yield,” which is how much a company pays out in dividends each year divided by its share price.

-For instance, let’s bring Vandelay Industries back into the discussion and introduce Kramerica Corporation.
-Let’s say Vandelay Industries is trading for $20 a share, and Kramerica Corporation is trading for $40 a share.
-If both companies pay out a dividend of $1 per share a year, which company would you invest in based off of the dividend yield?
+To get the basics on dividend yields, let’s do a quick example.
+Let’s say Sabre is trading for $20 a share, and Dunder Mifflin is trading for $40 a share.
+If both companies pay out a dividend of $1 per share a year and you have the money to buy into one or the other, which company would you invest in based off of the dividend yield?

-If you said Vandalay Industries, you’re right.
-Vandalay Industries would be yielding at 5%, while Kramerica Corporation would be yielding at 2.5%.
+If you said Sabre, you’re right.
+Sabre would be yielding at 5%, while Dunder Mifflin would be yielding at 2.5%.

 Bonds and Treasury Bills

 Bonds and treasury bills (or T-bills) are similar and different at the same time.
-Both involve an investment up front with the understanding that a fixed interest rate will give you a solid return on the investment, but how long it takes for you to get that return and how the return is calculated differ between the two.
+Although they aren’t stocks, if you’re going to participate in the market, it probably helps to understand how they work.
+Both bonds and treasury bills involve an upfront investment with the understanding that a fixed interest rate will give you a solid return on the investment – but how long it takes for you to get that return and how the return is calculated differs between the two.

-Bonds offer a fixed rate of interest over a fixed period of time and are not subject to taxes.
-You don’t get as much of a return on your investment as you would if you were to invest in the stock market, but since it is a fixed rate, volatility is a non-issue.
+Bonds offer a fixed rate of interest over a fixed period of time.
+You don’t get as much of a return on your investment as you would if you were to invest in the stock market, but since it’s a fixed rate, volatility is a non-issue.

-Hypothetically, if you invested $9,800 in a 13-week T-bill, you would be getting a letter from the U.S. Government saying “Hey, pal.
+Hypothetically, if you invested $9,000 in a 13-week T-bill, you would be getting a letter from the U.S. Government saying “Hey, pal.
 Thanks for purchasing this T-bill.
-In 13 weeks, with our 2.04% interest rate, we’re going to cut you a check for $10,000 for your trouble.”
-As a result, you just made $200 bucks on your investment for letting the government borrow $9,800 for 13 weeks.
+In 13 weeks, with our 2.04% interest rate, we’re going to cut you a check for $9,183 for your trouble.”
+As a result, you just made $183 on your investment for letting the government borrow $9,000 for 13 weeks.